michaeljones/elm-message-format-experiment/README.md

 ## Status

-Well, it doesn't work.

-- The `Native.MessageFormat` implementation is possible incorrect as I get a runtime error in the browser.
-I followed the instructions on the [eeue56/take-home wiki](https://github.com/eeue56/take-home/wiki/Writing-Native) but I may have made a mistake or they might not apply to Elm 0.18.0.

-- It doesn't current handle different languages, but hope that'll be relatively simple once it is actually working.
-We'd create different modules or some two level case statement that chooses first based on the language and then the string & arguments.
+It seems to work but I'm no expert so tread carefully.
+I'd love feedback and guidance though.

+- Currently each message is individually compiled by the `messageformat` package every time you use it.
+It would be worth caching these in the javascript of the native module.

 ## Workflow

-Manage your strings in a json file with nested objects & ICU syntax:
+Manage your strings in json files with nested objects & ICU syntax, one file per language:

 ```json
 {